poweradmin/poweradmin-docs/docs/user-guide/dns-templates.md

 ### No Automatic Sync Indicators

-PowerAdmin does not currently provide interface indicators showing which zones are "out of sync" with their templates.
+Poweradmin does not currently provide interface indicators showing which zones are "out of sync" with their templates.
 Administrators must manually track when template changes need to be applied to existing zones.

 ## Permissions